leftcoastbeard/gnu-radio-installer-script/README.md

 Usage:
  `dash igr`

-Or
+Or:
  `sh igr`

-Or
+Or:
  `bash igr`

 This script bootstraps the `build-gnuradio` script provided [here](http://gnuradio.org/redmine/projects/gnuradio/wiki/InstallingGRFromSource).
 It ensures that the correct python environment variables are included in the users `.bashrc` file.
 It also adds devices entries to a modprobe.d blacklist so that the os does not capture the devices.
-See [here](http://reactivemusic.net?p=10462)
+See [here](http://reactivemusic.net?p=10462).